When / how / why did you get into holistic cooking?

 For those who live in a city or don’t have space to grow their own produce, what can they do on a small scale to live more sustainably?

 No matter how much space you have, the opportunity to grow food is available to everyone.
 Even if that's a small herb pot which sits on your window sill, feeling connected to the growing process of your food is grounding and eye opening.
 When living in a city, living sustainably can seem out of reach but this is so un true!
 Three actions I take which are simple for city living are:

-Always use a re-useable coffee cup.
+Always use a reusable coffee cup.

 Minimise plastic usage.
-Bamboo toothbrushes, using beeswax wraps or putting sandwiches in containers rather then glad wrap or plates on top of leftover meals, and using reusable shopping bags for everything, food, clothes, the lot!
+Bamboo toothbrushes, using beeswax wraps or putting sandwiches in containers rather than glad wrap or plates on top of leftover meals, and using reusable shopping bags for everything, food, clothes, the lot!
 And don't buy fresh food wrapped in plastic!

 Consciously use energy which has cost the earth.
 Don't use air conditioning unless you're desperate, use electrical appliances, if you need to by new food storage containers buy them made out of glass or a material which will last.

 What foods are best to eat to keep your skin looking healthy and radiant?

 The best foods to keep your skin glowing, are those your body best responds to.
 The skin is directly linked to the nervous system, so therefore having a more even response to stress and keeping your second brain - the stomach - happy are keys to being the most radiant you.
 Keffir, peppermint, apple cider vinegar with the mother, and eating as many whole, un processed foods as possible will all aid your gut health.
 You may not be able to grind your own grains, but using wholegrain flours, or brown rice instead of white, all make a difference.
 Ultimately it is about getting in touch with your body, and listening in every time you eat, so you begin to create your own list of foods for a healthy glow.